Our future depends

 TALPs apply everywhere compute runs

-TALPs improve throughput and predictability — slashing power consumption while accelerating the speed of execution.
+TALPs improve compute throughput and predictability — slashing power consumption while accelerating the speed of execution.

-Software doesn't run in a vacuum.
-It runs on real hardware, with real constraints.
-TALPs optimize execution for the environment the software is operating in — whether for execution speed, reducing energy consumption, or both.
+Software doesn't run in a vacuum - it runs on real hardware with real-world constraints.
+TALPs dynamically optimize execution for the specific environment in which software operates, improving performance, reducing energy consumption, or achieving the optimal balance between the two.

 For decades, the industry has focused on: Smaller transistors, Higher clock speeds, More cores, Faster interconnects